 This simple guide explains how to use sandpaper when repairing windows.
 Sandpaper is a simple way of removing paint and smoothing the surfaces of window frames.
-It is also an inexpensive method of restoring wooden window frames that have been damaged by the weather, wind and rain.
+It is also an inexpensive method of restoring wooden window frames that have been damaged by the weather, wind, and rain.

 Step 1 - Selecting your Sandpaper

 You need to select the correct type of sandpaper for the job you are doing.
 Sandpaper is graded according to the number of grit particles per square inch.
 If there is a low number, the grit particles will be coarser and more abrasive on the surface.
 The type of sandpaper you wish to use will depend on how much repair work the window needs and the type of wood the window frames or sills are made of.
-Sandpaper can also be open-coat or closed-coat.
+The sandpaper can also be open-coat or closed-coat.
 Open-coat sandpaper has more gaps between the particles and is more suitable for working on wood than closed-coat sandpaper.

 Step 2 - Removing Paint

 Use a scraper to remove as much of the loose or chipped paint as you can.
-Use a coarse-grained sandpaper of around 40 grit to remove any remaining paint that is flaking or damaged from window frames.
+Use coarse-grained sandpaper of around 80 grit to remove any remaining paint that is flaking or damaged from window frames.
 You should aim to have the good wood underneath exposed.
 Make sure that you wear some thick gloves to protect your hands from any chips or splinters.

 Step 3 - Sanding the Wooden Frame